Eviction Mediation Training

 - Served on the ADR Education Subcommittee for the Massachusetts Trial Court, 2019

-- Received recognition for outstanding performance and lasting contributions to the MA AFCC Chapter, an organization working to assist families in conflict through education, research and services
+- Received recognition for outstanding performance and lasting contributions to the MA AFCC Chapter

 - Served for 7 years on the Board of Directors of the Massachusetts Chapter of AFCC